How you treat your voice, and the care that you take of it, will directly impact your vocal health.

 When recovering, start off slowly, with random humming, lips trills and sliding exercises in your mid range.
 Gradually increase the amount of time spent doing these exercises over several days.

-Recovery times depends upon the severity of the damage.
-For example, fibrous nodules recover more slowly as does vocal regression that follows vocal surgery.
+For example, fibrous nodules recover more slowly as does recovery following vocal surgery.
 Normally, a minimum of six weeks recovery time should be allocated, depending on the advice of your doctor, otolaryngologist or your vocal rehabilitation professional.

 Please note: These tips are not designed to be a replacement for seeing your doctor.